Alexander Long

-Alexander Long (December 24, 1816 – November 28, 1886) was a Democratic United States Congressman who served in Congress from March 4, 1863, to March 3, 1865.
+Alexander Long (December 24, 1816 – November 28, 1886) was an American politician who served as the Representative from Ohio's 2nd congressional district from March 4, 1863 to March 3, 1865.
+He was a member of the Democratic Party.

 During the Civil War, Long was a prominent "Copperhead", a member of the peace movement of the Democratic Party, and he was identified as being one of the war's most vehement opponents.
 Even though Long was a "free-soiler" Democrat who in his early years voted to repeal the "Black Laws of Ohio", he later opposed both emancipation and suffrage for blacks.

 Early life

 Alexander Long was born in the north, in Greenville, Pennsylvania, on December 24, 1816.
 In 1838 at age twenty-one, Long moved from Pennsylvania to Cincinnati, Ohio and then to rural Hamilton County, Ohio.
 After working several months as a farm hand, Long decided to enhance his rudimentary education at a nearby academy.
 After graduating, Long became a teacher in the rural schools of Green township, Hamilton County, where he taught for eight years between 1840 and 1848.
 While working as a teacher in 1842, Long began studying law under Thomas J. Gallagher.
 On October 27, 1842, Long married Cynthia Parker Sammons (1823–1900).

 In March 1845 Long was admitted to the bar by the Ohio Supreme Court then in session at Portsmouth, Scioto County, Ohio.
 Long entered politics in 1848 after turning down two previous nominations in 1846 and 1847.